Real $C$-, $G$-structures and sign-coherence of cluster algebras

 If $C^{t_0}_{t}$ and $G^{t_0}_{t}$ are sign-coherent whenever $d(t_0,t) \leq d$, we say that $B$ satisfies the {\em sign-coherent property up to $d$}, and we write the set of all these matrices by ${\bf SC}^{\leq d}$.
 Similarly, we say that a $C$-pattern and a $G$-pattern are sign-coherent up to $d$. \end{definition} In the ordinary cluster theory, the following fact is known, and this is the essential fact to control $C$-, $G$-matrices. \begin{theorem}[\cite{GHKK18}] Every integer skew-symmetrizable matrix belongs to the sign-coherent class ${\bf SC}$. \end{theorem}

-\begin{example} In the ordinary integer cluster theory, all the $C$-patterns are sign-coherent.
-However, if we generalize the real entries, we may easily obtain a counter example.
+\begin{example} In ordinary integer cluster algebra theory, all the $C$-patterns are sign-coherent.
+However, if we generalize the real entries, we obtain a counterexample.
 For example, we take an initial exchange matrix

-Then, we may find a non sign-coherent $C$-matrix as follows:
+Then, we find a non sign-coherent $C$-matrix as follows:

 We will give more examples in Theorem~\ref{thm: rank 2 classification} and Theorem~\ref{thm: finite type classifcation}. \end{example}